 Note: Clicks may be low but conversion can be expected to result in a better return on investment.
 If data related to conversion is not available then google AdWords will optimize for clicks.

 Rotate evenly: Gives equal preferences to all active ad copies irrespective of the performance.

 Note: If the ad copy or setting is unchanged for more than 90 days then it will automatically optimize for clicks, however, if the campaign is using enhanced CPC option it will go for conversions.

 Rotate Indefinitely: Similar to rotate evenly but the rotation is in an indefinite manner and does not optimize.

-Note: Not advised for most advertisers, but allows lower performing ads to perform similar to best-performing ones.
+Note: Not advised for most advertisers, but allows lower-performing ads to perform similar to best-performing ones.

 Google Adwords Dynamic Search Ad:

 Dynamic Search Ads are the easiest way to find customers searching on Google for precisely what you offer.
 Ideal for advertisers with a well-developed website or a large inventory, Dynamic Search Ads uses your website to target your ads and can help fill in the gaps of your keywords-based campaigns.
-Without DSA, even well-managed AdWords accounts with many keywords can miss relevant searches, experience delays getting ads written for new products, or get out of sync with what’s actually available on advertisers’ websites.
+Without DSA, even well-managed AdWords accounts with many keywords that can miss relevant searches, experience delays getting ads written for new products, or get out of sync with what’s actually available on advertisers’ websites.

 Websites like Flipkart & Amazon with extensive product lines go for dynamic ads option for better ad targeting.